-Travel Hippi is a resource site, offering information about Expat Life in Hispanic America.
-The core details are contained in the Residency Guides.
-The Blog supports the Residency Guides with detail articles on related topics.
+Travel Hippi is a resource site, offering information about Residency and Expat Life in Panama.
+The core details are contained in the Residency Guide.
+The Blog supports the Residency Guide with detail articles on related topics.
 The Resources page further supports the reader with resources, tools and connections.

 What is a “Residency Guide?”

-Each of the Residency Guides has three sections, namely:
+The Residency Guide is the core of the Travel Hippi website.
+The Residency Guide has three sections, namely:

-- Introduction will give you a basic understanding and quick overview of the Hispanic American countries featured by Travel Hippi.
+- Introduction: will give you a basic understanding and quick overview of Panama.

-- Visas & Residency is factual and concise, with all the information you need regarding the visa and residency processes.
+- Visas & Residency: factual and concise, with all the information you need regarding the visa and residency processes.

 What is in the Blog?

 The Blog is a collection of articles that support the core of the website namely the Residency Guides.
-We use Categories to navigate amongst articles, which can be summarized as follows:
+We use Categories to navigate between posts, which can be summarized as follows:

-- Panama: All articles with information specific to Panama, from visas to travel stories.
+- Panama: All articles with information specific to Panama, from visas to everyday life.